 Fries producers Clarebout and Lutosa take action due to overcapacity in potato market

-Decock also says that Clarebout will use the production shutdown to align its production facilities with those of the American company Simplot, the new owner since last year.
+Decock also says Clarebout will use the production shutdown to align its production facilities with those of the American company Simplot, the new owner since last year.
 What consequences this will have remains unclear.

-The downturn in the sector is also being felt at potato processor Lutosa in Sint-Eloois-Vijve, also in West Flanders, which is part of the Canadian firm McCain.
+The downturn in the sector is also being felt at Lutosa in Sint-Eloois-Vijve, also in West Flanders, which is part of the Canadian firm McCain.
 According to Decock, the weekend shift there is being partially phased out: the production of fresh fries at the weekend will be halted.

 #FlandersNewsService | Illustration © PHOTO FRANCOIS LO PRESTI / AFP